Jamazi4/bimcat/node-notes.md

 what I absolutely need to do is to cache the nodes, recompute only what changed and update only when values or edges change

+### --05-07-2025--

+so far - managed to stop recalculating them each time a node moves.

+the problems to solve can be divided into two categories:

+- UI
+- Runtime

+Runtime:

+- multiple outputs
+- cache node outputs
+- capped/uncapped shapes, solidify, get normal,

+UI:

+- highlight wrong links
+- icons/tooltips for input types
+- shift + click to select
+- categories for add node menu
+- lock node menu buttons

+additionally some tools that might need adding

+- measure tool
+- expose var (so it's adjustable in the browser)
+- lock editing nodes if it's not author